znewman01/nix-doom-emacs/docs/faq.md

 For what it's worth, this will not be the last time you muddle around in the Nixpkgs code to understand how to use something.
 The NixOS project is known to have very bad documentation, and unfortunately the code may be your only way to understand some things.

-## Help!
-Nix-Doom-Emacs isn't working if I set DOOMDIR or EMACSDIR
+## Help! nix-doom-emacs isn't working if I set DOOMDIR or EMACSDIR

 You shouldn't do that.
-The only thing that Nix-Doom-Emacs writes in your $HOME is `~/.emacs.d/init.el`, which points to the Nix store.
+The only thing that nix-doom-emacs writes in your $HOME is `~/.emacs.d/init.el`, which points to the Nix store.
 Make sure to remove them from your configuration, then reboot after rebuilding it.
 If for just the session, you can just `unset` those 2 variables.

 ## Help! on MacOS, it says "Too many files open"!

 Running `ulimit -S -n 2048` will fix it for the duration of your shell session.

-## How do I use emacs-overlay's emacs with Nix-Doom-Emacs?
+## How do I use emacs-overlay's emacs with nix-doom-emacs?

 This is very simple. you just use the `emacsPackage` attribute after applying `emacs-overlay` to your Nixpkgs. something like: